shingo-nakanishi/GPKeychain/README.md

 ENGLISH
 =========
-This is wrapper of LKKeychain.
+This is wrapper of LKKeychain(https://github.com/lakesoft/LKKeychain).
 You use this like the Core DATA.

 This mean, when you write property, automaticaly making setter and getter.